 Author Catherine Nixey

 Since I moved to Greece, I’ve always wondered how Greeks went from fascinating polytheism to boring Christianity.
 Being honest, I have to admit that I consider Greek mythology and Greek philosophers as a peak of human intellect and creativity.
 So, what happened?
 You will find all the answers in this incredible book.
-The book begins in one of my favorite places in the entire world: the city of Palmira in Syria.
+The Darkening Age begins in one of my favorite places in the entire world: the city of Palmira in Syria.
 What follows is a gripping tale of destruction, greed, and cultural annihilation.
 You could think everything is fiction, but no, everything is real and documented.

-Best Books About Greek Mithology
+Best Books About Greek Mythology

 Mythology: Timeless Tales of Gods and Heroes